-The University Glee Club will be presenting their 2013 Winter Concert Feliz Navidad on December 8th at 4:00 p.m., at Bethesda Lutheran Church, 450 Whitney Ave.
+The University Glee Club will perform their 2014 Spring Concert Homeward Bound on Sunday, May 4th at 7:00 p.m., at Bethesda Lutheran Church, 450 Whitney Ave.
 New Haven.

 Spurred by the nostalgia of group singing in World War I and memories of college glee club days, an all-male chorus was established in New Haven in December, 1924.
 Under the direction of Yale Music Director Marshall Bartholomew, the group quickly mushroomed and received rave reviews in the local newspapers.